emmatu2/Hungry_Critter_Game/README.md

 The board is randomly populated with leaves.
 Collect leaves while navigating the board.
-If your critter hits the boundary, it's GAME OVER!
+If your critter hits the boundary the game ends.